-Another one of Spider-Man’s enemies is making the leap to live-action.
+Another one of Spider-Man’s enemies is leaping live-action.
 The Marvel vampire Morbius the Living Vampire is getting his own movie in Morbius, starring Jared Leto.
 The next movie from the Marvel/Sony partnership that also spawned Venom and Spider-Man: Into the Spider-Verse, Morbius is the next dive into the Spider-Man archives in search of a new character with enough juice to lead a franchise.

 Here's everything we know so far about Morbius, its comic book origins, and whether the living vampire will be a part of the Marvel Cinematic Universe.
 We mean this sincerely: The answer to that last part may surprise you.

 Morbius was originally scheduled to be released on July 31, 2020.
-However, the movie is currently delayed to March 19, 2021 due to the ongoing novel coronavirus pandemic.
+However, the movie is currently delayed to January 28, 2022, after movie theaters were shuttered due to the ongoing coronavirus pandemic.

 Where can I watch the trailer for Morbius?